Booth Group Time Line

 1942 Gloversville buildings sold

-1946 Charles Tanneries founded Charles Wade, Charles Booth, Charles Wade jnr.
+1946 Charles Tanneries founded.
+Charles Wade, Charles Booth, Charles Wade jnr.
 Everyone involved called Charles, hence Charles Tanneries.
 UK sales had been via Kohnstamm which Charles Tanneries replaced.
+Max Wade was the nephew of Charles Wade senior.

 1948 Melrose Tanners Ltd bought “A heavy leather tannery at Beverley which has enlarged its sole leather production and plans to make motor-car upholstery hides” Company Newsletter 1956